MonishKamwal/MachineLearningAlgorithmsPractice/README.md

 # MachineLearningAlgorithmsPractice
-A collection of Machine Learning Algorithms (Supervised) implemented using ScikitLearn, Matplotlib, NumPy and MLXtend for practice
+A collection of Machine Learning Algorithms implemented using ScikitLearn, Matplotlib, NumPy, Seaborn and MLXtend for practice